united-manufacturing-hub/benthos-umh/README.md

 `benthos-umh` is a Docker container designed to facilitate seamless shopfloor integration with the Unified Namespace (MQTT/Kafka).
 It is part of the United Manufacturing Hub project and offers the following features:

 - Simple deployment in Docker, docker-compose, and Kubernetes
-- Can connect to an OPC-UA server, browses selected nodes, and forwards all sub-nodes in 1-second intervals
+- Connects to an OPC-UA server, browses selected nodes, and forwards all sub-nodes in 1-second intervals.
 - Can connect to an S7 server, and read pre-defined addresses from it
 - Contains community supported plugins, such as SMTP and Beckhoff ADS
 - Supports a wide range of outputs, from the Unified Namespace (MQTT and Kafka) to HTTP, AMQP, Redis, NATS, SQL, MongoDB, Cassandra, or AWS S3.
 Check out the official [benthos output library](https://benthos.dev/docs/components/outputs/about)